ShiyuFan0820/CSLearningNote/BasicLearning/Basic_6_binary_tree.md

 The visitting order of pre-order is that firstly visit the root, then the left subtree, and lastly the right subtree, each node is visited before its children.

-The visitting order of in-order is a acsending order of their value, it starts from the leftmost node (the one with the smallest value) and goes to the rightmost node (the one with the lagerest value).
+The visitting order of in-order is a acsending order of their value, it starts from the leftmost node (the one with the smallest value) and goes to the rightmost node (the one with the largest value).

 _The code is:_
 ```py